ubccr/xdmod/docs/simpleSAMLphp-ldap.md

 For XDMoD to authenticate against LDAP XDMoD has to be set up as an IDP.

-*Note: For this example we are going to use the [ForumSystems Online LDAP Test Server][forumsys-ldap] You will need to change settings to your ldap as appropriate*
+*Note: For this example we are going to use the [ForumSystems Online LDAP Test Server][forumsys-ldap] You will need to change settings to your LDAP as appropriate*

 Make sure you have read and setup [OpenXDMoD for SimpleSAML](simpleSAMLphp.html).
 More information on [SimpleSAMLphp LDAP][ssp-ldap].